ppgorecki/SuperNet/README.md

     - `b`: run BB algorithm only (exact DC); see also jJ subopt.
     - `o`: min total cost of all gene trees vs network using a naive approach

+    - `f` - draw uniformly pairs edges to create random reticulation in random network generator; the default is first draw from source destination edge

 ### Networks classes set by parameter `-e`
     - `1`: class 1 (relaxed) networks in network generators and hill climbing moves